2011-nov02-net/luke-project1/README.md

 ## Getting Started
 - git clone https://github.com/2011-nov02-net/luke-project1
-- User the database ".sql" file in the repo in order to seed the database
+- User the database ".sql" file in the repo in order create the tables
+- you will have to make your own sql to handle the inserts
 - Make sure you have the correct connection string in your appsettings.json or usersecrets
 - Rum this in either Visual Studio or Visual Studio Code